Endava/cats/README.md

 You can use the `--ignoreResponseCodes` argument to supply a list of result codes that should be ignored as issues (overriding the Fuzzer behaviour) and report those cases as success instead or `WARN` or `ERROR`.
 For example, if you want CATS to report `ERRORs` only when there is an Exception or the service returns a `500`, you can use this: `--ignoreResultCodes="2xx,4xx"`.

-# Replaying Test Cases
+# Replaying Tests
-When CATS runs, for each test case, it will export both an HTML file that will be linked in the final report and individual JSON files.
-The JSON files can be used to replay that test case.
+When CATS runs, for each test, it will export both an HTML file that will be linked in the final report and individual JSON files.
+The JSON files can be used to replay that test.
-When replaying a test case (or a list of test cases), CATS won't produce any report.
+When replaying a test (or a list of tests), CATS won't produce any report.
 The output will be solely available in the console.
-This is useful when you want to see the exact behaviour of the specific test case or attach it in a bug report for example.
+This is useful when you want to see the exact behaviour of the specific test or attach it in a bug report for example.

-The syntax for replaying test cases is the following:
+The syntax for replaying tests is the following:

 ```shell
 ./cats.jar replay --testCases="Test1,Test233,Test15.json,dir/Test19.json"
 ```

 Some notes on the above example:
-- test case names can be separated by comma `,`
+- test names can be separated by comma `,`
-- if you provide a json extension to a test case name, that file will be search as a path i.e. it will search for `Test15.json` in the current folder and `Test19.json` in the `dir` folder
+- if you provide a json extension to a test name, that file will be search as a path i.e. it will search for `Test15.json` in the current folder and `Test19.json` in the `dir` folder
-- if you don't provide a json extension to a test case name, it will search for that test in the `cats-report` folder i.e. `cats-report/Test1.json` and `cats-report/Test233.json`
+- if you don't provide a json extension to a test name, it will search for that test in the `cats-report` folder i.e. `cats-report/Test1.json` and `cats-report/Test233.json`

 # Available arguments